Ronald Gene Simmons: Trial moved to Clarksville

-Patterson ruled that the 14 deaths would be treated as one count of capital murder.
+After Bynum said he would file an amended order that would charge Simmons with one count of capital murder for the deaths of family members, Patterson ruled that the 14 deaths would be treated as one count of capital murder.

+Trial for family murders

-The trial began on Monday, February 6, with jury selection from a pool of 89 potential jurors.
+Simmons' trial for the December 1987 deaths of 14 family members began on Monday, February 6 with jury selection from a pool of 89 potential jurors.
 Judge Patterson addressed the publicity issue by asking, "Is there anybody who has not heard anything about this case?"
 Nobody raised their hands.

-Extra security had been brought to the courthouse, including state troopers inside the building and the courtroom.
+Security was tight for the trial.
+Officers from the Pope County Sheriff's Office, the Johnson County Sheriff's Office, the Clarksville Police Department, and the Arkansas State Police were present.
+Officers guarded every entrance to the courthouse, and a metal detector was set up at the courtroom entrance.
+Simmons was transported from the Pope County Jail every day because the Johnson County jail was closed.

 Jury selection was completed late Tuesday, with four women and eight men seated.
-The last two jurors were selected after the defense exhausted its peremptory challenges.
+The defense exhausted its peremptory challenges before the last two jurors were selected.

-During opening arguments on Wednesday, in a Clarksville courtroom crowded about 100 spectators, prosecutor John Bynum said the prosecution would present a note by Simmons that authorities found in a safe deposit box at Peoples Bank in Russellville.
-"It will show you and indicate to you a motive as to why Mr. Simmons killed some these people," Bynum said, and that it would describe a love-hate relationship with his oldest daughter with whom he had fathered a child.
-A dozen relatives of the victims sat on two benches at the front of the courtroom.
+During opening arguments on Wednesday, February 8, in a Clarksville courtroom crowded with about 100 spectators, prosecutor John Bynum said the prosecution "knows" Simmons' motive for killing 14 family members.
+He said he would present notes by Simmons that authorities found in a safe deposit box at Peoples Bank in Russellville in January 1988.
+"It will show you and indicate to you a motive as to why Mr. Simmons killed some of these people," Bynum said, and that it would describe a love-hate relationship with his oldest daughter with whom he had fathered a child.
+Defense attorneys objected to the notes being entered as evidence.

-On February 9, in testimony, Dr. Bennett G. Preston, former assistant medical examiner for Arkansas, summarized what he found when he did autopsies on the 14 bodies.
-Other testimony indicated that no firearms were found at the Simmons home.
+More than a dozen relatives of the victims sat on two benches at the front of the courtroom.

+Nine people, primarily law enforcement officers, testified for the prosecution on February 8.

+Testimony on the morning of February 9 from law enforcement officers focused on the discovery of five bodies found in the Simmons home after his arrest.
+Evidence presented included eight photographs of the graves and car trunks, a 15-inch piece of cord from the bottom of the grave, and a videotape of the bodies being removed from the grave and from the car trunks.
+Relatives of the victims bowed their heads to avoid watching the tape and asked several members of the media to stand in front of them to block their view even more.